-- The applicant begins its utilization projections with the 40 Mecklenburg County patients who have signed letters of support stating that they would consider transferring care to the proposed facility based on convenience. - The applicant assumes that 32 of those 40 patients will transfer their care to RPD once it opens. - The applicant assumes that the Mecklenburg County patient population will increase annually at a rate of 3.9 percent, consistent with the Mecklenburg County Five Year AACR published in the July 2018 SDR. - The project is scheduled for completion on January 1, 2021.
+- The applicant states that 33 Mecklenburg County in-center patients have signed letters of support stating that they would consider transferring care to the proposed facility based on convenience. - The applicant assumes that 32 of those 33 patients will transfer their care to MILD once it opens and begins its utilization projections with this number. - The applicant assumes that the Mecklenburg County patient population will increase annually at a rate of 3.9 percent, consistent with the Mecklenburg County Five Year AACR published in the July 2018 SDR. - The project is scheduled for completion on January 1, 2021.
 OY1 is CY 2021.
 OY2 is CY 2022.